 - Income Replacement Limits: For attendings and dentists, coverage can range from $10,000 to $30,000 per month, depending on your income and any other disability coverage you may have.

 - Participation with Group Coverage: If you have employer-provided group long-term disability (LTD) insurance, your individual policy will work alongside it.
 Insurers typically limit the total replacement to around 60%-70% of your income, accounting for all sources of coverage.
+For high-earning specialists, additional riders like the Catastrophic Disability Rider or the Retirement Protection Rider can provide even more coverage in case of severe disabilities.

 How to Determine Your Coverage Needs